Curious George (franchise): Curious George 2: Follow That Monkey! (2009)

 Curious George 2: Follow That Monkey! is the second film in the Curious George franchise.
 It follows George befriending an elephant at a magic show named Kayla.
 After learning Kayla has parents in California, George makes it him and Ted's mission to help reunite her with her family.
 Meanwhile Kayla's owner, Mr. Piccadilly, enlists the Head of Security, Danno Wolfe, to track George, Kayla and Ted down.
 The film received a theatrical release in Denmark, Sweden, and Iceland on July 10, 2009, and was released direct-to-video in other territories on March 2, 2010.

 Curious George 3: Back to the Jungle (2015)

 Curious George 3: Back to the Jungle is the third film in the Curious George franchise.
 In the film, George is asked to take part in a special mission to space, but a mishap during the journey lands him back to the jungle where he originally came from.
 It was released on DVD on June 23, 2015.
-This was the first film in the franchise to not receive a theatrical release, and the last to be traditionally-animated, as further films would utilize flash animation.
+This is the second film in the franchise to not receive a theatrical release, and the last to be traditionally-animated, as further films would utilize flash animation.
+Directed by Phil Weinstein, Frank Welker and Jeff Bennett reprise their roles from the previous film and are joined by John Goodman, Alexander Polinsky, Dee Bradley Baker, Gwendoline Yeo, Henry Guybit and Angela Bassett.
+Curious George 3: Back to the Jungle was released in the United States on June 23, 2015.
+It was released as a direct-to-DVD movie by Universal Pictures Home Entertainment.
+The movie was also later aired on PBS KIDS in August 2015.